mas-bandwidth/netcode/BUILDING.md

 On Linux, depending on your particular distribution there may be prebuilt packages for libsodium, or you may have to build from source from here [libsodium](https://github.com/jedisct1/libsodium/releases).

-Now go to the command line under the netcode.io/c directory and enter:
+Now go to the command line under the netcode directory and enter:

-    premake5 gmake2
+    premake5 gmake

 Which creates makefiles which you can use to build the source via: